sanger/limber/docs/pipelines_yaml_files.md

 For example, the heron pipeline has A and B forks, representing the PCR 1 and PCR 2 routes.

-> **TIP**
+> [!TIP]
-> Note the use of &heron_filters and *heron_filters in the example below.
-> This allows a filter to be share between two branches of the pipeline.
+> - Note the use of &heron_filters and *heron_filters in the example below.
+This allows a filter to be share between two branches of the pipeline.
-> You are *strongly\* encouraged to use this approach when dealing with branched
-> pipelines with identical filters.
-In the past there have been several
-> occasions where failure to follow this pattern has resulted in a library type
-> only getting added to one branch of the pipeline by mistake.
+> - You are *strongly\* encouraged to use this approach when dealing with branched pipelines with identical filters.
+In the past there have been several occasions where failure to follow this pattern has resulted in a library type only getting added to one branch of the pipeline by mistake.

 ```yaml
 ---